mngugi/Java_Collections/README.md

 ## Welcome to the Learn-Java- wiki!
+---
+# 📦 Java Collections Repository

+A comprehensive and educational collection of Java code examples and explanations that cover the Java Collections Framework (JCF).
+This repository is designed to help learners, developers, and interviewees master data structures and algorithms in Java using built-in collections.

+---

+## 📚 Topics Covered

+- ✅ Lists (ArrayList, LinkedList, Vector, Stack)
+- ✅ Sets (HashSet, LinkedHashSet, TreeSet)
+- ✅ Maps (HashMap, TreeMap, LinkedHashMap, Hashtable, WeakHashMap)
+- ✅ Queues and Deques (PriorityQueue, ArrayDeque)
+- ✅ Iterators and Enhanced For-Loops
+- ✅ Sorting and Comparator/Comparable usage
+- ✅ Synchronization and Thread-Safe Collections
+- ✅ Performance Considerations
+- ✅ Practical Use Cases and Code Examples

+---

+## 🎯 Objective

+- Deepen understanding of Java’s powerful Collections API
+- Provide ready-to-run examples for common use cases
+- Prepare for coding interviews and assessments
+- Serve as a reference for writing efficient, maintainable Java code

+---

+## 🛠️ Technologies Used

+- Java (JDK 8+)
+- IntelliJ IDEA / Eclipse (optional)
+- JUnit for simple tests

+---

+## 📁 Structure

+---

 ## Installing Eclipse on Linux- Debian, Fedora-Red Hat:
 ```
 sudo dnf install -y java-17-openjdk-devel